LarsN-hub/PyDoug/README.md

 - "Export Images" checkbox: leave checked to export the images after processing.
 Uncheck if you are just creating plots from the images.
 - "Export Multi Page" checkbox: leave checked to export stacks as multi-page (3D) tiffs.
 Uncheck to export stacks as image sequences.
 - "Copy Parameters" checkbox: leave checked to put a copy of the parameters used in the export folder.
-- "Run Batch Script": click to open the images selection dialog, followed by the parameters selection dialog, followed by the export selection dialog, followed by the batch script itself.
+- "Run Batch Script" button: click to open the images selection dialog, followed by the parameters selection dialog, followed by the export selection dialog, followed by the batch script itself.

 Manipulate Tab